Capturing Moments, Creating Memories - Novel Photos Photography

 My tagline for Spotlight on Stigma is "Welcomed but Not Accepted."
 In many places, the official policy welcomes those with disabilities, mental health issues, and invisible illnesses.
 But when someone with these issues tries to be included, they find they aren't accepted.
 Spotlight on Stigma is my small way to help combat that lack of acceptance by bringing awareness to these issues.

-As you can tell from the rest of this site, photography and writing have been passions of mine most of my life.
-It's only been the past few years that I've discovered another passion: speaking out about mental health issues, invisible illnesses, and basically any area of life that has a stigma associated with it.
+As you can tell, photography and writing have been passions of mine most of my life.
+It's only been the past few years that I've discovered another passion: speaking out about mental health issues, invisible illnesses, and basically any area of life that has an associated stigma.

-Not knowing where else to start, in May of 2019, I started a blog I call Spotlight on Stigma.
-On that blog, I share from my heart about my struggle to overcome the stigma of having several physical and mental health issues while also having close friends and family members with similar issues.
+Not knowing where else to start, in May of 2019, I started a blog - Spotlight on Stigma.
+There I share from my heart about my struggle to overcome the stigma of having several physical and mental health issues while also having close friends and family members with similar struggles.

 I write about dealing with bipolar, food addiction, having multiple doctors, depression, being very overweight, health, feeling overwhelmed, support groups, anxiety, family issues, infertility, having multiple diagnoses, being judged, PTSD, suicidal thoughts, and a myriad of other similar topics.